 Ugh, is this game dumb.
 And while the Killer Clowns are probably the single dumbest thing in it, they're by no means the only thing so dumb that even thinking about it is to deliver yourself a hard enough facepalm to get concussion.
 The Miami Police is controlled by two cops called "Tockett" and "Crubbs".
 Another criminal faction is called the Obeah Orders, or OhOhs for short, which use voodoo magic.
 And just as Wasteland's other cousin Escape From Hell immediately decided to have a serious problem with women, Fountain Of Dreams doesn't waste much time squeezing in... well... guess.

-To give the game some credit, it also has one pretty fun mechanic - mutation.
-As you fight, your characters get bitten and infected by enemies and as such begin to change, adding skills like chameleon skin at the expense of other things like lowered stats.
+To give the game some credit, it also has one pretty fun mechanic—mutation.
+As you fight, your characters get bitten and infected by enemies and begin to change, adding skills like chameleon skin at the expense of things like lowered stats.
 The more you're exposed to mutagens, the stronger they become and the more the potential advantages have to be weighed up versus going to get treatment, which is possible, but only a temporary fix.
 Soon, everyone will be scaled horrors.

 This is a really good idea, worthy of a much better game.
-It's also the core of the story - the titular Fountain of Dreams being the Fountain Of Youth, cracked open by the apocalypse and now somewhere in Florida and waiting to be discovered - its existence proved by 'dream water' that keeps everything in check and provides cures on demand - one criminal faction going so far as to put the stuff into rum.
-Given the size of the place it's honestly a wonder the Fountain hash't been found some hundred million times over already, but but never mind.
+It's also the core of the story—the titular Fountain of Dreams being the Fountain of Youth, cracked open by the apocalypse and now somewhere in Florida and waiting to be discovered—its existence proved by "dream water" that keeps everything in check and provides cures on demand, one criminal faction going so far as to put the stuff into rum.
+Given the size of the place it's honestly a wonder the Fountain hash't been found some hundred million times over already, but never mind.
 As a premise, it could definitely be worse.

-Exploring only reveals even more painful idiocy, in both senses of the word.
-In the DeSoto compound for instance, you find a fountain - not the Fountain of Dreams, just a regular one.
+Exploring reveals even more painful idiocy, in both senses of the word.
+In the DeSoto compound for instance, you find a fountain—not the Fountain of Dreams, just a regular one.
 Any other game, you'd just bounce off it.
 But no!
 This is Fountain of Dreams, and Fountain of Dreams hates you.